- General privacy statement of the FAMHP in accordance with the GDPR

 The FAMHP stores your personal data for as long as necessary for the fulfilment of statutory tasks such as the follow-up of the safety of products or the monitoring of market participants in the sectors over which the agency has supervisory control.

 The information is then archived in accordance with the provisions of the Public Record Act.
 The retention periods used by the FAMHP can be found in the Archive selection list at the State Archives.

 - With whom does the FAHMP share your personal data

 Depending on the specific context, the FAMHP may share data with other Belgian or international (government) authorities, provided that this is regulated within a legal framework.
 Your personal data will not be shared with other parties.

 - What are your rights and how can you exercise them?

-- Inspection: you can receive information about the processing of your personal data and also a copy of it.
+- Inspection: you can receive information about the processing of your personal data and a copy of it on demand.